 Although this can be a burden, it minimizes your tax obligations when you file your return.
 Paying a lower amount quarterly is better than paying them all at once.

-When the IRS processes your underpayment of estimated taxes,
+When the IRS processes your underpayment of estimated taxes, you incur penalties.

 However, you may prevent this if your payments are below $1,000 per year since you will be exempted from filing the same.